GW-modelling-Spring2022/homework-Whrligig/Working/HW2/HW2_discussion_Boyd.md

 ## Glossary Questions:
 1. What is MODFLOW?
 What is a MODFLOW package (provide at least 2 examples)?
 What are the inputs to a MODFLOW model?

+Packages allow you to simulate additional properties within the model.

 2. What is the relationship between head gradients and hydraulic conductivity in steady state systems?

+Inverse relationship between hydraulic conductivity and head gradient.
+When one increases the other has to decrease.

 3. What is a model node?
 A model cell?
 Use a simple diagram to show the relationship between heads defined at nodes and properties defined in cells.